nodejs/node/doc/guides/writing-and-running-benchmarks.md

 To compare the effect of a new Node.js version use the `compare.js` tool.
 This will run each benchmark multiple times, making it possible to calculate statistics on the performance measures.
+To see how to use this script, run `node benchmark/compare.js`.

 As an example on how to check for a possible performance improvement, the [#5134](https://github.com/nodejs/node/pull/5134) pull request will be used as